 Looking for the perfect 72 hour getaway?
 At just two hours from Boston and three from New York, the Monadnock Region has just what you are looking for.
 Here are some ideas of how to make the most of your time here.

 If you’re here during warmer weather, the region is home to all kinds of trails, from casual walks to more intense climbs.
-For your first day, we recommend an easy stroll, maybe on the Cheshire Rail Trail a nice walk around Cranberry Bog in Peterborough or one of the shorter trails of the Harris Center in Hancock.
+For your first day, we recommend an easy stroll, maybe on the Cheshire Rail Trail (great for biking riding, too) a nice walk around Cranberry Bog in Peterborough or one of the shorter trails of the Harris Center in Hancock.

 If you’re in the mood for something a little more upscale or romantic, check out Granita Enoteca in Keene, The Waterhouse in Peterborough, The Pearl in Peterborough, The Restaurant at Burdick’s in Walpole, or The Chesterfield Inn in Chesterfield.

 When it comes to more casual dining, there’s so much to choose from throughout the region.
 The Hungry Diner in Walpole, in Keene you have several options, including Luca’s Mediterranean Cafe, Yahso Jamaican Grille, The Stage, Fritz, and many more.
 Downtown Peterborough also has several options, including Coopers Hill Pub, Harlow’s Pub, and Twelve Pine.